-FTV-44 - Television Production CSU
+FTV-44 - Television Production 3.5 units CSU

 Basic principles of television production including operation of equipment, program development and live-to-tape production.
 Students will produce, direct, and crew a variety of projects, including interviews, commercials, entertainment and instructional programs.
 May be taken a total of four times.
 36 hours lecture and 81 hours laboratory.